eskil/noaa_marine_station_client/README.md

 ## Add a CLI tool

-Having a CLI too with your client is a convenient way to play around with it and test the client against the real deal.
+Having a CLI tool with your client is a convenient way to play around with it and test the client.
+And if you're writing an actual tool, it might the main way to use your library.

 [This](http://asquera.de/blog/2015-04-10/writing-a-commandline-app-in-elixir/)
 blog post explains the steps of writing an elixir command line tool,